kendosarun/brag-documents/README.md

 # brag-documents

-#### Hello my name is : Sarun Kaewwongsa u can call me "Kendo" this repository are My Brag Document.
+#### Hello my name is : Sarun Kaewwongsa u can call me "Kendo" this repository is My Brag Document.

 ## Year